onkernel/kernel-images/unikernels/unikraft-cu/README.md

 - We're still exploring the limitations of putting a browser on a unikernel.
 Everything described in this README is from our own observations.
 If you notice any interesting behavior or limitations of Chromium on a unikernel, please share it on our [Discord](https://discord.gg/FBrveQRcud).
 - You can call `browser.close()` to disconnect to the browser, and the unikernel will go into standby after network activity ends.
 You can then reconnect to the instance using CDP. `browser.close()` ends the websocket connection but doesn't actually close the browser.
 - See this repo's [homepage](/README.md) for some benefits of putting Chromium on a unikernel.

+## 📞 WebRTC Notes

+- Deploying to Unikraft Cloud requires the usage of a [TURN](https://webrtc.org/getting-started/turn-server), as direct exposure of UDP ports is not currently supported.
+- WebRTC functionality is enabled through customized components of [neko](https://github.com/m1k1o/neko).
+- TODO: Audio streaming is currently non-functional and needs to be fixed.

 ## 🤝 License & Contributing
 See [here](/README.md) for license and contributing details.